 If you plan on having a solo show, promote it in advance to attract as many people as possible.
-You should also consider making some business cards or flyers so people can contact you after the show.
+It would be best if you also considered making business cards or flyers so people can contact you after the show.
 Exhibiting your work in a group show can also be a great way to meet other artists and potential buyers.
 However, doing your research before committing to a show is essential, as some galleries take a commission on sales.

 One option for making more money is to teach art classes to kids.
 This can be a great way to share your passion for art with the next generation and earn extra income.

 You must keep a few things in mind when teaching art classes for kids.
 First, you need to be patient and able to adapt your teaching style to each child.
 Second, you must be creative in your lesson planning, incorporating various activities to keep the kids engaged.
 Third, you need to understand the available media and techniques well.
 With some planning and effort, teaching art classes to kids can be a great way to earn income as an artist.